New bridge plan only includes fees for large trucks - Lagniappe Mobile

-Officials with both local Metropolitan Planning organizations and the Alabama Department of Transportation announced a plan on Monday, March 22 for a cheaper Interstate 10 bridge over the Mobile River that would only serve large trucks.
+Officials with local metropolitan planning organizations (MPOs) and the Alabama Department of Transportation (ALDOT) announced Monday, March 22 a cheaper plan for an Interstate 10 trucks-only bridge over the Mobile River.

-Priced at $725 million, about half the funding for the project would come from state and federal sources, in the form of Grant Anticipation Revenue Vehicle (GARVEE) bonds, Calametti said.
-Around $400 million would come from a fee charged to trucks 46 feet and above using the bridge, Calametti said.
-The bridge would “most likely” be designated an Interstate 10 truck route, he said, and smaller vehicles would not be allowed on it.
+Priced at $725 million, about half the funding for the project would come from state and federal sources, in the form of Grant Anticipation Revenue Vehicles (GARVEEs) bonds, Calametti said.
+Around $400 million would come from a fee charged to trucks 46 feet and longer using the bridge.
+The bridge would “most likely” be designated an I-10 truck route, Calametti said, and smaller vehicles would not be allowed on it.

 “The fee will be less than half the proposed fee included in the previous plan,” he said.
 “It is estimated between $10 and $15.
 It won’t be more than $15.”

-The 46-feet or longer stipulation, Calametti said, would prevent smaller trucks, like those used for local deliveries, from being impacted.
+The length stipulation, Calametti said, would prevent smaller trucks, like those used for local deliveries, from being impacted.
 It’s too early to speculate, he said, if the toll would ever sunset.
 That would be determined at a later date.

 The increase from four lanes to six lanes on the Bayway is designed to increase efficiency by some 40 percent, also during peak times, Calametti said.
-While the new lanes would eat up the shoulders that currently exist on the Bayway, Calametti said ALDOT would double the size of its emergency response team — stationing a truck in both Baldwin County and Mobile County.
+While the new lanes would eat up the shoulders that currently exist on the Bayway, Calametti said ALDOT would double the size of its emergency response team, stationing trucks in both Baldwin County and Mobile County.
 In addition, turnarounds would be added to allow distressed travelers to pull over if need be.

 The phased approach of the project would also see a second bridge and a new Bayway built under later phases, Calametti said.
 Unlike the last proposal, this project would be controlled completely by the state and would not be a public-private partnership.